 - Pain during vaginal intercourse.

-Pelvic inflammatory disease is often difficult to identify because the symptoms resemble those of other conditions, such as appendicitis, urinary tract infections, ovarian cysts, and endometriosis.
+Pelvic inflammatory disease is often difficult to identify because the symptoms resemble other conditions, such as appendicitis, urinary tract infections, ovarian cysts, and endometriosis.

 Yes, if diagnosed early, it can be treated.
 However, the treatment will not undo any damage that has already occurred to your reproductive system.
-The longer you wait to receive treatment, the more likely you are to have complications.
+The longer you wait to receive treatment, the more likely you will have complications.

 While taking antibiotics, your symptoms may disappear before the infection is cured.
 Even if the symptoms go away, you should finish taking all the medications.

-Be sure to tell your recent sexual partner (s) so they can also get tested and receive treatment for STDs.
-It is also very important that you and your partner finish your treatment before having any kind of sexual relationship so that they do not reinfect each other.
+Be sure to tell your recent sexual partner (s), so they can also get tested and receive treatment for STDs.
+It is also essential that you and your partner finish your treatment before having any sexual relationship so that they do not reinfect each other.

-You can regain the disease if you re-infect with an STD.
-Also, if you have had pelvic inflammatory disease before, you have a higher chance of having it again.
+You can regain the disease if you reinfect with an STD.
+Also, if you have had the pelvic inflammatory disease before, you have a higher chance of having it again.

 - Take all prescribed medications.
 Even if the symptoms go away, the infection can still be in your body until the treatment is complete.